zenml-io/zenml/docs/book/how-to/auth-management/gcp-service-connector.md

 # GCP Service Connector

 The ZenML GCP Service Connector facilitates the authentication and access to managed GCP services and resources.
-These encompass a range of resources, including GCS buckets, GCR container repositories, and GKE clusters.
+These encompass a range of resources, including GCS buckets, GAR and GCR container repositories, and GKE clusters.
 The connector provides support for various authentication methods, including GCP user accounts, service accounts, short-lived OAuth 2.0 tokens, and implicit authentication.

 To ensure heightened security measures, this connector always issues [short-lived OAuth 2.0 tokens to clients instead of long-lived credentials](best-security-practices.md#generating-temporary-and-down-scoped-credentials) unless explicitly configured to do otherwise.
 Furthermore, it includes [automatic configuration and detection of credentials locally configured through the GCP CLI](service-connectors-guide.md#auto-configuration).